 Istanbul is a charming existence in Eurasia straddling the Bosphorus Strait between Europe and Asia.
 The transcontinental metropolis (basically the only one in the world) has a population of 15 million and a profound history.
 The city area is divided by the Bosphorus Strait so taking a boat trip towards the Black Sea is an experience of “Europe on the left and Asia on the right”:).

 The Asian Side (a.k.a.
 The Eastern half of the city), connects to Turkey’s mainland in Asia with a lot of expensive mansions on the waterfront overlooking the harbor.
 Yet, the majority of the historical sightseeing spots are located on the European side of the city.
 The city’s biggest attraction is its historic center at the Golden Horn, with a number of UNESCO World Heritage Sites, including the well-known Blue Mosque, Hagia Sophia Museum, and Topkapi Palace.
+This area was the capital of both the Byzantine and Ottoman Empires.
 Unless you are staying in Istanbul for more than 5 days, or you are visiting Istanbul for the second time, most of the amazements happen in the western half of the city.

 Something about Istanbul